 • A trans female (male to female) student-athlete being treated with testosterone suppression medication for gender transition may continue to compete on a boys team but may not compete on a girls team without changing it to a mixed team status until completing one calendar year of documented testosterone-suppression treatment.

 This policy was taken from the approved NCAA Transgender Policy, approved September 13, 2011.
 (June 2012)

 The Montana High School Association (MHSA) has no policy on transgender athlete participation, but support is growing.
 The topic is was the agenda for January 2015 discussion, but was removed from conversation due to insufficient support.
 The topic is no longer in discussion, and Montana remains without a policy.

 Nebraska - discriminatory

 April 2016.
 Nebraska School Activities Association (NSAA) requires transgender students wishing to participate in athletics to show evidence of hormone therapy or gender reassignment surgery to demonstrate a “consistent gender identity.”
 The policy also calls for a review by an NSAA committee in cases of transgender girls.

-Nevada Interscholastic Activities Association (NIAA) adopted its position on transgender student-athletes in January 2014.
-While not a NIAA regulation, the guideline serves as a way to direct member and affiliate schools on the subject.
+Nevada Interscholastic Activities Association (NIAA) adopted its position on transgender student-athletes in January 2014 and updated in 2016.
+While not an NIAA regulation, the guideline serves as a way to direct member and affiliate schools on the subject.
 Transgender athletes will be allowed to compete in sanctioned sports “in accordance with his or her gender identity irrespective to the gender listed on the student’s birth certificate,” the NIAA said in a statement posted on its website.